 Seed treatment with gibberellic acid promotes rapid, uniform emergence in dry-seeded systems.
 It is especially effective on semidwarf varieties.
 With gibberellic acid, seeding depth can be increased to ensure seed placement into soil moisture adequate for germination and emergence to minimize flushing, but the depth should not be more than 1.5 inches.
 In drill-seeded rice varieties, the seeding rate can be decreased by 10% when planting under warm conditions (daily average temperature higher than 70 degrees Fahrenheit).
 Under cool conditions (daily average temperature of 60 to 70 degrees Fahrenheit), the higher rates are recommended.

-Fertilizer nutrients are most efficiently used by rice when applied immediately before planting until before the rice reaches the 4-leaf stage of development.
+Fertilizer nutrients are most efficiently used by rice when applied immediately before plant demand.
+In general, applications of phosphorus, potassium, zinc and sulfur are best utilized when applied during the window from just before planting until the 4-leaf stage of development.
 There are situations when fall application of some nutrients may be a suitable alternative.
-Neither nitrogen nor zinc, however, should be applied in the fall.
 For more details, consult the Louisiana Rice Production Handbook, publication No. 2321.

-Generally, lime is not recommended for rice production unless the pH of the soil is 5.4 or lower.
-Crops grown in rotation with rice, such as cotton, soybeans and other pH-sensitive crops, may benefit from liming.
+Lime is not recommended for rice production unless the pH of the soil falls below 5.5.
+Soybeans grown in rotation with rice may benefit from liming.
 The pH of the soil should not be increased to more than 6.2 for rice production.
 Over-liming can induce zinc deficiency in rice.
 Lime should be applied in the fall after rice harvest.

 In a water-seeded pinpoint flood system, one-third of the crop’s nitrogen fertilizer needs should be applied during the brief drain period between planting and reflooding.
-If urea is the fertilizer source, it should be treated with a urease inhibitor product containing the active ingredient N-(n-butyl) thiophosphoric triamide (NBPT).
+If urea is the fertilizer source, it should be treated with a urease inhibitor product containing the active ingredient N-(n-butyl) thiophosphoric triamide (NBPT), N-(n-propyl) thiophosphoric triamide (NPPT) or Duromide.
 The second third of the nitrogen fertilizer should be applied one to two weeks later and the final third by internode elongation (green ring).
 In a drill-seeded, dry broadcast or water-seeded delayed flood system, two-thirds of the nitrogen should be applied immediately before permanent flood.
-In order to maximize nitrogen efficiency, the application should be made on dry ground, and the plot should be flooded as soon as possible after the application.
+In order to maximize nitrogen efficiency, the application should be made on dry ground, and the field should be flooded as soon as possible after the application.
 The balance of the nitrogen should be applied at internode elongation (green ring) or earlier if deficiency symptoms occur.

 Nitrogen fertilizer applied as urea is prone to loss through ammonia volatilization.
-A urease inhibitor, which contains the active ingredient NBPT or N-(n-propyl) thiophosphoric triamide (NPPT), can be applied to the surface of urea fertilizer to slow down its breakdown and reduce ammonia volatilization.
+A urease inhibitor, which contains the active ingredient NBPT, NPPT or Duromide, can be applied to the surface of urea fertilizer to slow down its breakdown and reduce ammonia volatilization.
 Use of a urease inhibitor is recommended to reduce volatilization losses when applied urea is expected to remain on the soil surface for longer than three days prior to flood establishment or if the soil is moist (without standing water) prior to application.
 It is not recommended if urea is applied into standing water.

-The recommended seasonal nitrogen rates as determined by rice variety grown are presented in Table 6 on the PDF.
+The recommended seasonal nitrogen rate range for each commonly grown rice variety is presented in Table 7.
 Rice varieties may differ in their nitrogen requirements by location.
-Native soil fertility, soil type and other factors affect nitrogen efficiency.
-Rice growers should determine the nitrogen rate that provides optimal grain yield on their soil.
+Native soil fertility, soil type and other factors affect nitrogen fertilizer efficiency.
+Rice growers should determine the nitrogen rate that provides optimal grain yield on their soil and production system.
 The higher nitrogen rates within the recommended range for each variety are generally required on clay soils in central and northeast Louisiana.
 Avoid nitrogen deficiency and excessive nitrogen fertilization.

-Sulfur may be needed at a rate of 20 to 25 pounds per acre where large amounts of soil have been moved in land leveling.
+Sulfur should be applied according to soil test recommendations.
+Sulfur deficiencies often show up where large amounts of soil have been moved in land leveling.
 Sulfur deficiencies resemble nitrogen deficiencies, producing pale yellow plants, which grow slowly.
 Sulfur deficiency symptoms in rice generally begin with the newest leaf becoming yellow first, while nitrogen deficiency symptoms appear first in the lowest (oldest) leaves.
-If these symptoms appear, applying 100 pounds of ammonium sulfate per acre will provide 21 pounds of nitrogen and 24 pounds of sulfur per acre.\
+If these symptoms appear, applying 100 pounds of ammonium sulfate per acre will provide 21 pounds of nitrogen and 24 pounds of sulfur per acre.

-Ratoon, or second-crop rice, should be fertilized with 75 to 90 pounds of nitrogen per acre when the first crop is harvested before Aug.
-15. When conditions appear favorable for good second-crop production (minimal field rutting, little or no red rice, healthy stubble), apply the higher rate of nitrogen.
-Apply nitrogen and establish a shallow flood within five days after harvest.
-Research has consistently shown that nitrogen fertilizer should be applied and the field flooded as soon as possible after the first-crop harvest to maximize second-crop yield.
+Ratoon, or second-crop rice, should be fertilized with 90 pounds of nitrogen per acre when the first crop is harvested before Aug.
+15. Apply nitrogen and establish a very shallow flood as soon as possible after the first-crop harvest to maximize second-crop yields.
+Deep initial floods, which can reduce ratoon regrowth, should be avoided.
+Many growers have found success by harvesting, implementing their preferred stubble management practice, flushing and then applying the nitrogen fertilizer on dry ground followed by establishing a shallow flood.
 When the main crop is not harvested before Aug.
 15, the potential for profitable second-crop production is reduced because of the probable delay in maturity, especially at higher nitrogen rates and the increased likelihood of unfavorable weather.
 Days to ratoon maturity increase with increasing nitrogen fertilization rates.
 Therefore, when the first crop is not harvested before Aug.
 15, lower nitrogen rates are recommended.
 A good rule of thumb is to reduce nitrogen by 5 to 6 pounds per day after Aug.
 15. Nitrogen fertilizer is not recommended after Sept.
 1.

 As stated in the fertility section, currently LSU AgCenter soil test-based phosphorus and potassium recommendations do not consider the ratoon rice crop.
 Recent research has shown that rice grown on soils that test very low, low or medium in soil test phosphorus or potassium will need an additional 30 pounds of phosphorus (as P2O5) or K (as K2O) to maximize ratoon yields.
 The additional phosphorus and potassium fertilizer can be applied with phosphorus and potassium in the first crop or can be applied after first-crop harvest.

 The major insect pests of rice in Louisiana are the rice water weevil, the rice stink bug and a complex of stem-boring moths.
 Armyworms, billbugs, chinch bugs, colaspis, rice leafminer, rice seed midges, the South American rice miner and sugarcane beetles can cause crop injury in some years.
 Under high infestation levels, yield can be reduced by all of these pests.
 Identification and management information for these pests is presented in this section, and more detailed descriptions can be found in the LSU AgCenter Louisiana Rice Production Handbook, publication No. 2321.
-Information about these pests is also available on the Rice Scout smartphone app.
 If you suspect insect injury in your field, contact your parish agent for verification and help with damage assessment and insect management.
+Before applying any insecticides, check the label for potential changes.
+Detection of residues of unlabeled pesticides including acephate disrupts rice exports.

 The rice water weevil is the most economically important pest of rice in the United States.
 Adults are grayish-brown (one-eighth of an inch long) beetles that fly into rice fields to feed on the leaves of rice plants.
 Leaf feeding by adults causes narrow scars that run lengthwise on the leaf, but this feeding rarely causes yield reduction.
 Females lay eggs in the leaf sheath at or below the water line beginning soon after permanent flood is applied.
 The larvae are white, legless grubs (less than one-quarter of an inch in size) with brown heads that feed on the roots, reducing plant growth and rice yields.